Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 A version of this portion of the article appeared in the December 2019 issue of Family Tree Magazine.

 The form also is loaded with acronyms.
-Search for them online and consult a military acronym dictionary to help you translate the form.
+Use this handy download chart, search for them online, or consult a military acronym dictionary to help you translate the form.
 AR 635-200, for example, is a regulation that allows for separation from active duty.
 You’ll find it on most veterans’ discharge papers.

 A term like “APO SF” under Last Duty Assignment indicates Army Post Office (served through San Francisco).
 A numeric code might follow it.
 Information such as awards received and Place of Entry Into Current Active Service can serve as clues to further research.